adtoria/PCOSimplify/README.md

 Then, download either Android Studio or Visual Studio Code, with their respective [Flutter editor plugins](https://flutter.io/get-started/editor/).
 For more information about Flutter installation procedure, check the [official install guide](https://flutter.io/get-started/install/).

+After installing, open the project in your respective flutter editor.

 Install dependencies:
 - <b>From the terminal:</b> Run flutter pub get
 - <b>From Android Studio/IntelliJ:</b> Click Packages get in the action ribbon at the top of pubspec.yaml.
 - <b>From VS Code:</b> Click Get Packages located in right side of the action ribbon at the top of pubspec.yaml.

+After all the packages are loaded, connect the device/emulator and type the command Flutter Run on your terminal and wait for the App to install.

 ## Tech Stack